 If I am a close contact what is the protocol?

-- Students and staff without symptoms, who are identified as close contacts, and aren’t exempt from quarantine are encouraged to follow the Monitor to Stay quarantine protocol, which allows students and staff to attend school in person and participate in school-related extracurricular activities during their quarantine period.
+- Students and staff without symptoms, who are identified as close contacts regardless of their vaccination status, are encouraged to follow the Monitor to Stay quarantine protocol, which allows students and staff to attend school in person and participate in school-related extracurricular activities during their quarantine period.
 In this case, they should

 - Conduct symptom screening and attest that they don’t have symptoms for 5 days;